typestack/typedi/docs/typescript/05-inject-decorator.md

 ## Explicitly requesting target type

 By default, TypeDI will try to infer the type of property and arguments and inject the proper class instance.
-When this is possible
-(eg: the property type is an interface) there is three-way to overwrite type of the injected value:
+When this is not possible (eg: the property type is an interface) there is three way to overwrite the type of the injected value:

 - via `@Inject(() => type)` where `type` is a constructable value (eg: a class definition)
 - via `@Inject(myToken)` where `myToken` is an instance of `Token` class
-- via `@Inject(serviceName)` where `serviceName` is a string which is already registered via `Container.set(serviceName, value)`
+- via `@Inject(serviceName)` where `serviceName` is a string ID

+In all three cases the requested dependency must be registered in the container first.

 ```ts
 import 'reflect-metadata';